Laser Cutting Australia: Complete Guide to Precision Manufacturing

 What is Laser Cutting and How Does it Work?

 Laser cutting is a thermal separation process that uses a focused laser beam to cut through various materials with exceptional precision.
-The technology works by directing a high-powered laser beam through optics and computer numerical control (CNC) to follow a predetermined cutting path on the material surface.
+The technology works by directing a high-powered laser beam through optics and CNC control to follow a predetermined cutting path on the material surface.

 The Science Behind Laser Cutting Technology

-The laser cutting process begins with the generation of a coherent light beam in the laser resonator.
-This beam is then amplified and focused through a series of mirrors and lenses to create an intense concentration of energy.
-When this focused beam contacts the material, it rapidly heats the surface to melting or vaporization point, creating a clean cut.
+The laser cutting process begins with the generation of a coherent light beam.
+This beam is amplified and focused through a series of mirrors and lenses to create an intense concentration of energy.
+When this focused beam contacts the material, it rapidly heats the surface to melting or vaporisation point, creating a clean cut.

 Types of Laser Cutting Technologies